-In line with the jointly elaborated vision statement, the further utilisation of digital technologies is to be explored: - Regular informational and educational events are to be offered to residents of all ages, thereby combining on-site events with virtual ones. - Residents should be able to pick up digital shopping orders at a central point in the village. - Each resident needs to have access to a state-of-the-art internet connection, enabling advanced online applications such as virtual visits in a 3D perspective. - A virtual calendar of all common rooms is to be put in place, including a co-working space enabling new work arrangements. - Church-related social media offerings are to be developed with the support of students. - Physical support of activities of daily living are to be provided to those in need of care, augmented with suitable digital forms of support.
+In line with the jointly elaborated vision statement, the further utilisation of digital technologies is to be explored: - Regular informational and educational events to be offered to residents of all ages, thereby combining on-site events with virtual ones. - Residents to be able to pick up digital shopping orders at a central point in the village. - Each resident need to have access to a state-of-the-art internet connection, enabling advanced online applications such as virtual visits in a 3D perspective. - A virtual calendar of all common rooms to be put in place, including a co-working space enabling new work arrangements. - Church related social media offerings to be developed with the support of students. - Physical support of activities of daily living provided to those in need of care to be augmented with suitable digital forms of support.
 Governance & participation